Broadcast journalist, executive and educator Michael Freedman elected President of the National Press Club

 A January 18 inaugural gala is planned for the new president of the Club, which was founded in 1908 and includes thousands of members worldwide.

 Also elected in Friday's Club elections were: Lisa Nicole Matthews (Associated Press) as vice president; Kimberly Adams (Marketplace) as treasurer; Emily Wilkins (Bloomberg Government) as secretary; and Eileen Drage O'Reilly (Axios) as membership secretary.
-Elected to the Board of Governors were: Herb Jackson of CQ Roll Call, Mark Schoeff, Jr. of Investment News, Gillian Rich of Investor's Business Daily, freelance journalist Menachem Wecker, and Lindsay Law Murphy of Racepoint Global.
+Elected to the Board of Governors were: Herb Jackson of CQ Roll Call, Mark Schoeff, Jr. of Investment News, Gillian Rich of Investor's Business Daily, freelance journalist Menachem Wecker, and Lindsay Law Murphy of American Forest & Paper Association.

 PRESS CONTACT: Lindsay Underwood, lunderwood@press.org, (202) 662-7561